 Mozilla has just released Firefox 3 Release Candidate 1 and the final release is just around the corner.
-I really think that this is an awesome product, and wanted to mention my two biggest reasons for why that is.
+I really think that this is an awesome product, women’s health and wanted to mention my two biggest reasons for why that is.

 Reason 1: The AwesomeBar

 Yes, it’s actually called the AwesomeBar.
 This is what the URL bar looks like in Firefox 2:

 and this is what it looks like in 3:

 The great thing about this interface is that it requires zero effort to find and take advantage of; everyone uses the URL bar, and will eventually discover the usefulness of this feature when the suggestion list gives them what they want before they’re done asking for it.
 The screenshots above are from Deb Richardson’s excellent blog post detailing the feature, entitled AwesomeBar is awesome.

 The great thing is that this kind of functionality is only going to improve over time, because the Mozilla design team understands the power of the graphical keyboard user interface.

 This is the simplest UI change in the world, but I’m grateful for it day after day.
 It’s amazing how much less frustrating this one modification has made my browsing experience.